 17. Lower your water heater temperature.
 Newer water heaters have a vacation mode that drops the temperature while you’re away.
 Even if yours doesn’t have this, you can still turn the temperature down to save energy.

 18. Turn off your water valves.
 Your house can flood if there is a malfunction with your dishwasher, refrigerator, washing machine, or plumbing.
 If you’re gone for a few days, such a flood can be catastrophic.
-Turning off your water valves can help reduce the likelihood of a house flood if there’s a malfunction with an appliance or utility.
+Turning off your water valves or installing a smart water valve with automated valve and moisture sensor, can help reduce the likelihood of a house flood if there’s a malfunction with an appliance or utility.

 19. Secure your spare key.
 Give your spare key to a relative, friend, or neighbor—even if they aren’t going to be house sitting.
 If you return home and don’t have your key, you can get the spare from them.
 Don’t leave one under a doormat or in a plastic rock.
 That’s where thieves will check first.

 20. Shut your windows.
 Lower the storm windows and close and latch all basement and first floor windows.
 Burglars can cut out the screen or break the storm window to slide an unlatched window open, so double-check that everything is locked.

 Bonus Tip: Consider investing in smart home products to help ease the worry of leaving home.
 From smoke detection to security cameras, smart technology provides peace of mind you’re still in control of your home even when far away.